datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ![Plot with additional axes](../fig/08-dualdistribution.png)

 > ## Challenge - Drawing from distributions
-> Have a look at the Numpy
+> Have a look at the NumPy
 > random documentation <https://docs.scipy.org/doc/numpy-1.14.0/reference/routines.random.html>.
 > Choose a distribution you have no familiarity with, and try to sample from and visualize it.
 {: .challenge}